Any number of conditions can make you sick to your stomach after eating. These might include causes from food poisoning to illness to pregnancy.

-Your gallbladder is an organ that sits in the upper right side of your abdomen.
+Your gallbladder is an organ that sits on the upper right side of your abdomen.
 It helps your body digest fats.
 Gallstones and other gallbladder diseases can affect your ability to digest fats.
 As a result, you’ll feel sick to your stomach, especially after you eat a rich, fatty meal.

 Irritable bowel syndrome (IBS)

 Having nausea once in a while after you eat isn’t cause for alarm, but you should call a doctor if it doesn’t go away within a week.
-Call right away if you have any of these other, more serious symptoms:
+Call right away if you have any of these other more serious symptoms: